How to manage your takeaway timeslots?

 There are two types of timeslots.
 Let's start with:

-Recurring timeslots
+A. Recurring timeslots

 In the recurring timeslots you can determine the hours between which the customer can choose to come and collect the order or choose a delivery moment.
 There are also a few options you can determine to optimize incoming orders: